The Diary of a Public Man

 The Diary of a Public Man was first published anonymously in the North American Review in 1879.
 Its entries are dated between December 28, 1860, and March 15, 1861, the desperate weeks just before the start of the American Civil War.
-The Diary appeared to offer verbatim accounts, penned by a long-time Washington insider, of behind-the-scenes discussions at the very highest levels during the greatest crisis the country had yet faced.
-Its pithy quotations attributed to the key principals -— Stephen A. Douglas, William H. Seward, and especially Abraham Lincoln —- have long been accepted by historians.
+The Diary appeared to offer verbatim accounts, penned by a long-time Washington insider, of behind-the-scenes discussions at the very highest levels during the greatest crisis USA had yet faced.
+Its quotations attributed to the key principals Stephen A. Douglas, William H. Seward, and Abraham Lincoln have been accepted by historians.
 David Potter, a leading specialist on 1860-61, said it contained "astonishing" revelations made by someone "who possessed an authoritative personal knowledge of affairs at the time of secession.”
 In the 21st century historians concluded that the diary was written by journalist William Henry Hurlbert in 1879, and represents not a real diary but a memoir.
-It contains both valuable unique information as well as a few fictional elements.
+It contains both factual information as well as a few fictional elements.